black-operative/rudrakshm64/README.md

-- Hi, I’m Rudraksh Mishra
+- Hi, I’m just an idiot who can write _some_ functional code.
 - I’m interested in server side development and hardware programming
 - I’m currently learning Typescript, DSA and C/C++
 - How to reach me :